AndrewWPhillips/andrewwphillips.github.io/_posts/2023-12-29-flame-graphs.md

 Part of the confusion is that Go comes with several different tools for analysing runtime performance including benchmarks, sample-based profiling (**pprof tool**), the execution tracer (**trace tool**), etc.  Moreover, there are also several different types of _profiling_.
 If you are unclear, I have clarified all this in the [Background](#background)->Go section below.

 Today, I'm just looking at profiles - specifically, CPU profiles - how to generate, view and understand them using flame graphs.

+**Warning** Traditionally, flame graphs grow upwards, often tapering to points (hence the name).
+However, the flame graphs images below grow downwards.
+Don't be confused by "vertical" words (top, plateau, etc) which are inverted.
+{: .notice--warning}

 # Background